google/grr/monitoring/grafana/README.md

 there you may import the sample dashboards without re-generating them to your Grafana instance.
 Only if you wish to generate the dashboards, proceed.

+**Please note the following edge case**: the panel "API Calls Count Rate by other statuses (not SUCCESS)" inside the AdminUI dashboard will *not* show a spike in the graph given a single HTTP API call, where the status of the call is not SUCCESS.
+  This is due to the way Prometheus' function [rate()](https://prometheus.io/docs/prometheus/latest/querying/functions/#rate) works.

 First, make sure to activate the virtual environment of your GRR installtion (if you use one), and have Grafana and [Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/#starting-prometheus) running on your GRR deployment.
 To run Prometheus and Grafana with GRR, check out the [monitoring section](https://grr-doc.readthedocs.io/en/latest/maintaining-and-tuning/monitoring.html) of the documentation.